victorbiga/engineering-management/README.md

 * [Learned helplessness](https://en.wikipedia.org/wiki/Learned_helplessness)
 * Maslow's Pyramid
 * [Outcome bias](https://en.wikipedia.org/wiki/Outcome_bias): "an error made in evaluating the quality of a decision when the outcome of that decision is already known" (Wikipedia).
+* [Overconfidence effect](https://en.wikipedia.org/wiki/Overconfidence_effect): "a well-established bias in which a person's subjective *confidence* in his or her judgments is reliably greater than the objective *accuracy* of those judgments" (Wikipedia).
 * [Pareto principle](https://en.wikipedia.org/wiki/Pareto_principle): "for many events, roughly 80% of the effects come from 20% of the causes".
 * [Principle of least astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment): "component of a system should behave in a manner consistent with how users of that component are likely to expect it to behave" (Wikipedia).
 * [Prisoner's dilemma](https://en.wikipedia.org/wiki/Prisoner%27s_dilemma): "a standard example of a game analyzed in game theory that shows why two completely "rational" individuals might not cooperate, even if it appears that it is in their best interests to do so."